 - Modified condylotomy

 If you do decide to undergo surgery, make sure to discuss all the potential benefits and risks associated with each type of option with your doctor/dentist.
+Are you noticing changes in your appearance?
+Consider the benefits of Dental Implants.
+If your face is starting to look caved-in, you’re likely experiencing bone loss.

 If you would like to try conservative treatment give us a call or book online.